Author(s)

 Ulrik Hvidman

 Although many educational programs have demonstrated the potential to increase student learning, few examples of successful scaling exist.
-We study the scalability of a parent-aimed reading program that has shown promising results in an experiment within a local government.
-Using a nationwide experiment among the full population of 2nd-grade children in Danish public schools (n=51,312), we find that the program is less effective at large scale.
-We provide evidence on potential explanations for the lack of scalability, which suggests that implementation fidelity is the most important barrier to successfully scaling this type of educational interventions.
+We study the scalability of a home-based reading program that has shown promising results in an experiment within a local government.
+Using a nationwide experiment among the full population of 2nd-grade children in Danish public schools (n=51,312), we find that the intervention is less effective at large scale.
+We provide evidence on potential explanations for the lack of scalability, which suggests that low levels of take-up among both schools and parents were the most important barriers to successful scaling.

 Publication Type